LiliaVasileva/Flower-Shop-React-Project/README.md

 Edit and Create Item Components are using useForm hook to manage all form data to be sent to the server via fetch API and in order for the state to be updated.

-- Login Component;
-Login Components are using AuthContextProvider to extract context data for the user and to send information on login to the auth context and to set localstorage data and cookies data.
+- Login Component -> Login Components are using AuthContextProvider to extract context data for the user and to send information on login to the auth context and to set localstorage data and cookies data.
 Login Component is using useForm hook to manage all form data to be sent to the server via fetch API and in order for the state to be updated.

-- Register Component;
-Register Components are using AuthContextProvider to extract context data for the user and to send information on login to the auth context and to set localstorage data and cookies data.
+- Register Component -> Register Components are using AuthContextProvider to extract context data for the user and to send information on login to the auth context and to set localstorage data and cookies data.
 Register Component is using useForm hook to manage all form data to be sent to the server via fetch API and in order for the state to be updated.
 When user submit a register form and if the data is valid he/she are logged in.